Table of Contents

 Our criminal attorneys have extensive experience defending domestic violence cases and will work to resolve your case in the most favorable way possible.
 Family violence cases can be resolved in a number of ways, including a dismissal, acquittal, diversion, deferred adjudication, probation or jail time.
 Call us today for a free consultation.

-Texas law outlines three different forms of domestic violence charges: continuous family violence, aggravated domestic assault, and domestic assault.
+Texas law outlines three different types of domestic violence charges:

 Aggravated domestic assault of a family member is the aggravated assault of an individual who the alleged offender is currently dating or previously dated, someone in their family, or their spouse.
 An aggravated assault on its own would be a second degree felony.
 Add the family member/household member enhancement on top and you’re suddenly looking at a first degree felony and up to life in prison for a first-time offense.

 Under Texas Penal Code Section 22.02, aggravated assault is defined as intentionally, knowingly or recklessly causing someone to suffer serious bodily injury or engaging in the assault or threatening to while displaying or using a deadly weapon.